lithammer/NeavUI/README.md

 ## Next Steps

-- fix nMinimap (working on this - 13 april 11)
+- improve nMinimap (working on it - 15 april 11, should be finish in some days)
+- make nPower compact, add config file and put it on wowi
-- wait until can test the oUF boss frames
+- create optionals castbars and aura icons the boss frames (THEY WORK!11, no arena frames planned yet)
-- clean up nChat (working on this - 13 april 11)
+- remove omen from the ui and create a file/addon which "skin" omen wihout modify the original data (for better updates)
 - create little config file for `nTooltip.lua` (for mouseover target, hp display etc.)

 ## Ideas

-- create lightweight nameplates in neav ui style (with !Beautycase?) ?
+- create lightweight nameplates in neav ui style
 - oUF_Neav - raid frames, get rid of the unit_aura event and use a OnUpdate event instead for better cpu usage?

 ## Installation